eclipse-openj9/openj9-docs/docs/shrc.md

 Caches are not compatible between VMs that are using different object storage modes.
 For example, a 64-bit VM that uses compressed references to store 64-bit objects in a 32-bit representation, cannot share a cache with a 64-bit VM that is not using compressed references.
 For more information about object storage options, see [Compressed references](allocation.md#compressed-references).

-In the OpenJ9 implementation of `java.net.URLClassLoader`, classes are read from and written to the cache using the public Helper API.
+In the OpenJ9 implementation of `java.net.URLClassLoader`, classes are read from and written to the cache by using the public Helper API.
 Therefore, any class loader that extends `java.net.URLClassLoader` gets class sharing support for free provided that it continues to use the methods in `java.net.URLClassLoader` to load classes.
 Custom class loaders that do not extend `java.net.URLClassLoader` must be adapted to share class data as described in [Support for custom class loaders](#support-for-custom-class-loaders).

+In the 0.46.0 release, the [`-XX:+ShareOrphans`](xxshareorphans.md) option was introduced that automatically enables the `-Xshareclasses` option.
+You can enable class sharing from all class loaders, irrespective of whether the class loader implements the shared classes cache API.
+For classes from custom class loaders that did not implement the shared classes cache APIs, they are shared as orphans.
+From the 0.47.0 release onwards, if the `-Xshareclasses` option is specified in the command line, it automatically enables the `-XX:+ShareOrphans` option.
+Now you need not explicity specify the `-XX:+ShareOrphans` option.

 ### AOT code and JIT data